qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * |checkbox| :guilabel:`Ask for datum transformation when no default is defined`
-* With the 'on-the-fly' CRS transformation enabled and the above option checked, adding layers of different crs opens the :guilabel:`Select datum transformations` dialog.
+* With the 'on-the-fly' CRS transformation enabled and the above option checked, adding layers of different CRS opens the :guilabel:`Select datum transformations` dialog.
 This offers you to select the most appropriate transformation settings.
   Validating this dialog with the 'Remember selection' option checked populates the table under :menuselection:`CRS --> Default datum transformations` with